RubixML/ML/docs/transformers/regex-filter.md

 <span style="float:right;"><a href="https://github.com/RubixML/ML/blob/master/src/Transformers/RegexFilter.php">[source]</a></span>

 # Regex Filter
-Filters the text columns of a dataset by matching a list of regular expressions.
+Filters the text features of a dataset by matching and removing patterns from a list of regular expressions.

+!!! note
+    Patterns are filtered in the same sequence as they are given in the constructor.

 **Interfaces:** [Transformer](api.md#transformer)